yentsun/korinets.work/content/pages/about.rst

 I worked for some time at the campus internet cafe, where I studied HTML and Flash and also made my first website for money.

-Later, I tried myself in webdesign and frontend but neither was satisfying: it took too much time to come up something decent and frontend (the cross-browser aspect in particular) was rather boring.
+Later tried myself in webdesign and frontend but neither was satisfying: it took too much time to come up something decent and frontend (the cross-browser aspect in particular) was rather boring.
 My backend colleagues, on the other hand, impressed me much -- they had power project-wise and